 You can imagine that when the processes in your cells are slow because your thyroid is under-active, absolutely every single big process in your body is slow too.
 No wonder you feel cold, gain weight, and are constipated.

-If the thyroid is too enthusiastic by the way (hyperthyrodisim) the metabolism will be too fast which not good either.
+If the thyroid is too enthusiastic by the way (hyperthyrodisim) the metabolism will be too fast which is not good either.
 Our bodies are absolutely all about balance!
 Do you remember that funny word from biology: homeostasis?

 The similarities and the differences